viamrobotics/docs/docs/components/input-controller/webgamepad.md

 ## Configuration

-Refer to the following example configuration for an input controller of model `webgamepad`:
+Use the following configuration for an input controller of model `webgamepad`:

 {{< tabs name="Configure a `webgamepad` input controller" >}}
 {{< tab name="Config Builder" >}}